rustls/hyper-rustls/README.md

 the platform's root CAs.

 # Release history
+- Next release:
+  * Use newer rustls-native-certs which works in presence of invalid certificates.
 - 0.19.1 (2020-01-19):
   * Remove dependency on hyper's tcp feature.
 - 0.19.0 (2019-12-17):